joergkrause/svogv/projects/svogv/src/lib/widgets/editors/editor/editor.component.md

 </form>
 ~~~

-The styling is baded on Bootstrap 4.
+The styling is based on Bootstrap 4.

 You must have a form and provide the groups name.
 Internally, the `ReactiveFormsModule` is being used.
 The logic expects several decorators, that are being examined and based on the findings a `FormGroup` object is being created.
 That's handled by a service the *SvogvModule* provides.
 The component's code looks like this: